Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Theoretical framework

 It is assumed that the core nucleus remains unaltered throughout the decay process.
 In this study, the spectroscopic factor $S_p$ for the proton-daughter system is calculated using the RMF theory combined with the BCS method \cite{Dong:2009hr,Qian:2016teg}.
 The RMF theory is particularly well suited to investigating the single particle structure of rich proton nuclei based on the Dirac-Lagrangian density, as it naturally incorporates the spin degree of freedom \cite{Bhattacharya:2007sd,qian:2010half}.
 It can be estimated by

 where $u_j^{2}$ represents the probability that the orbit of the emitted proton is empty in the daughter nucleus.
-In this work, the nuclear pairing correlations are processed by using the BCS method, the pairing gap for proton and neutron is expressed as a function of the mass number A, i.e., $\Delta n = \Delta p=11.2\,A^{-1/2}$MeV \cite{Qian:2016teg}.
+In this work, nuclear pairing correlations are treated using the BCS method, and the pairing gaps for protons and neutrons are expressed as functions of the mass number A, i.e., $\Delta n = \Delta p=11.2\,A^{-1/2}$MeV \cite{Qian:2016teg}.